Nucleus Software Exports Ltd.

 No significant or material orders were passed by the Regulators orCourts or Tribunals which impact the going concern status and Company's operations infuture.

 The Company has developed and implemented a 'Risk Management Policy'that includes identification of elements of risk which in the opinion of the Board maythreaten the existence of the Company.
 Risk Management Report forms a part of the AnnualReport.

 34. ADDITIONAL INFORMATION TO SHAREHOLDERS

-M/s BSR and Co LLP Chartered Accountants have furnished a certtficate of theireligibility as per Sectton 141 of the Companies Act 2013
+M/s BSR and Co LLP Chartered Accountants have furnished a certificateof their eligibility as per Section 141 of the Companies Act 2013

-The Company also adheres to the various Secretarial Standards issued by the Instituteof Companies Secretaries of India.
+The Company voluntarily adheres to the various Secretarial Standardsissue by the Institute of Companies Secretaries of India.